Full Mouth Debridement Coding Defined

 Full mouth debridement coding is an ongoing challenge for some dental practices.
 This particular hygiene procedure is one that can be confusing for some.
-I will share the American Dental Association’s definition in just a moment.
-Their definition will help clarify the procedure.
-But first, I want to say, it’s really easy.
-You may need to relearn what you think you know about the procedure.
-And secondly, it is a code you will use very seldom.
-Honest!
+It is a code you will use very seldom.

 The American Dental Association defines a full-mouth debridement with an updated revision effective January 1, 2018: